Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Introduction

-In Ref. \cite{Csaki}, photon-axion oscillations in intergalactic space have been suggested as an explanation of super-GZK cosmic rays detected by the AGASA experiment; mixing in the source was not considered.
+In Ref.~\cite{Csaki}, photon-axion oscillations in intergalactic space have been suggested as an explanation of super-GZK cosmic rays detected by the AGASA experiment although mixing in the source was not considered.
 Since such mixing means that photons spend some of their time as axions while on route to earth, the attenuation length of photons is effectively increased.
-Unfortunately it seems that for the parameters of Ref. \cite{Csaki}, the original flux of photons in the source should exceed the flux observed at the Earth by several orders of magnitude - all these additional photons have to lose their energy in cascades on the background radiation which results in a conflict with EGRET limits on the diffuse gamma-ray background.
+Unfortunately it seems that for the parameters of Ref. \cite{Csaki}, the original flux of photons in the source should exceed the flux observed at the Earth by several orders of magnitude - all these additional photons have to lose their energy in cascades on the background radiation which would be in conflict with EGRET and FERMI limits on the diffuse gamma-ray background.

-More recently, the detection of TeV photons from objects at cosmological distances has led to a new reconsideration of axions.
-It is difficult to explain how such photons could reach earth given the opacity of the Universe at those wavelengths due to pair production on the background infrared radiation.
-It has been suggested that the mixing of photons with axions in the intergalactic magnetic field may explain this, although the required intergalactic magnetic field has to be on the high side \cite{roncadelli}.
+More recently, the detection of TeV photons from objects at cosmological distances has led to a reconsideration of axions.
+It is difficult to explain how such photons could reach the Earth given the opacity of the Universe at those wavelengths due to pair production on the background infrared radiation.
+It has been suggested that the mixing of photons with axions in the intergalactic magnetic field may explain this, although the required intergalactic magnetic field has to be on the high side \cite{roncadelli} (for a more recent work and review, see Ref.~\cite{DARMA2011}).
 Another suggestion is that photons are converted into axions in the magnetic field of the active galaxy itself, which is a rather reasonable assumption for axions with low masses.
 If such a mixing were to take place efficiently, up to one third of the initial high energy photon flux may cross the Universe in the form of axions before being converted back into photons in the magnetic field of the Milky Way, avoiding the attenuation that photons would experience as they travel across the Universe.
-Since the authors of \cite{serpico} identified the axion parameters and galactic magnetic field which can explain the arrival of TeV photons from cosmological sources, we shall test the same parameters and magnetic field to see if they might also explain the origin of these apparently neutrally charged ultra high energy cosmic rays.
+The authors of \cite{serpico} identified the axion parameters and galactic magnetic field which can explain the arrival of TeV photons from cosmological sources.
+In this note, we shall analyse these axion scenarios to see if they might also explain the origin of apparently neutrally charged ultra high energy cosmic rays which may come from distant extragalactic sources -- BL Lac type objects~\cite{GTTT:HiRes, HiRes:BL}.